How Could Diabetes Affect Your Eyes?

-The main reason for this is that, because of the body’s inability to produce insulin, high levels of glucose can build-up in the blood.
-In consequence, blood vessels all over the body can be affected.
-Since the eyes have some of the smallest vessels in the body, they are one of the first things to be affected.
+The lack of insulin associated with diabetes can lead to a build-up of glucose in the blood.
+This can affect blood vessels all over the body – including the eyes.
+In fact, as the eyes have some of the smallest blood vessels in the body, they are often among the first areas to be affected.

 Diabetic retinopathy may not have any symptoms at first.
-And so, if you have diabetes, it’s important to undergo a comprehensive dilated eye exam at least once a year.
+Therefore, if you have diabetes, it’s important to undergo a comprehensive dilated eye exam at least once a year.
 Catching it early can help you take steps to protect your vision.

-The macula is the part of the retina that is responsible for central and detailed vision and is what we rely on most for reading, driving, and recognising faces.
+Diabetes can cause damage to the macula – the central area of the retina that is responsible for central and detailed vision.
+We rely on this part of the eye to provide sharp vision for reading, driving and recognising faces.

 There are two main forms of DME:

-- Focal DME:which occurs due to abnormalities in the blood vessels in the eye
+- Focal DME – occurs due to abnormalities in the blood vessels in the eye

-- Diffuse DME:which occurs because of widening/swelling retinal capillaries
+- Diffuse DME -occurs due to the widening/swelling of retinal capillaries

 It is possible to avoid or reduce the effects of DME by having regular eye exams and controlling blood sugar levels.